Samidha0811/Hr-Analysis/README.md

 ![Backend](https://img.shields.io/badge/Backend-Flask-green)
 ![Model](https://img.shields.io/badge/AI-RandomForest-orange)

+A powerful, full-stack analytics dashboard and machine learning tool designed to predict employee attrition.
+This application helps HR departments identify at-risk employees and understand the key drivers of turnover using advanced visualization and AI-powered predictions.

 A specialized, hybrid analytics platform designed to visualize workforce trends and predict employee churn risks using Machine Learning.
 > **Project Philosophy**: This tool combines **client-side privacy** for general analytics (processed entirely in the browser) with a **server-side AI engine** for individual risk assessment.

 ---